-This bit controls the input voltage threshold for pin n.
+This bit controls the input voltage threshold for pin n, used for port input reads and interrupt conditions.

-Value Name Description 0 ST Schmitt Trigger derived from supply level 1 TTL TTL compatible levels from Low-Voltage Buffer (LVBUF)
+Value Name Description

+0 ST Schmitt Trigger derived from supply level

+1 TTL TTL Levels

 Bit 3 - PULLUPEN Pull-Up Enable

 This bit controls whether the internal pull-up of pin n is enabled or not when the pin is configured as input-only.